QSP User Guide

-A growing guide of how to use QSP for your agency’s solutions
+A growing guide of how to use QSP’s web and mobile applications

 Being successful with QuickSolvePlus begins with proper training, and continual learning.
 “Software is never finished”, they say, and we find this axiom true for QSP too.
 What better way to capture the fluid development of QSP than to develop a user handbook to serve as a resource for learning, no matter where you are at in your QSP journey?!
 Whether you are a new company just getting started, or you’ve been with us since the beginning, this handbook should answer many of the questions you have.
 Our goal is to make you look like a genius.
 You’re already a hero by serving one of our most precious and vulnerable populations.
 Let us help you solve the other stuff.
 You serve.
 We solve.

 Custom Service Types

 Whether vendored for SLS, ILS, Residential, CIT, ABA, FHA, PA or anything in between, creating and configuring each applicable service type begins in QSP’s Application Settings.
 These instructions will show how to set up services in QSP so they serve you properly.

 Go to Utilities -> Application Settings and select “Custom Service Types”.
 From here, each current and new service type can be configured with various attributes.
 Here’s a breakdown of each configurable option per service type.

 Use – This turns on/off the use of this service type and its functionality.

 Billable – When enabled, the service type becomes an available POS option in the client profile (POS tab).

 Multi-Client – When enabled, the service type in the scheduler will allow for multiple clients to be attached to it.

 Multi-Staff – When enabled, the service type in the scheduler will allow multiple employees to be attached to it.

 Rest Period – When enabled, adding a rest period becomes an option within the shift for the specific service type.

 Mileage – When enabled, mileage details can be added within the shift for the specific service type.